gowrishankarin/code_for_fun/node/design_patterns/creational/README.md

 objects by copying this prototype.

-start - Prototype and Problem Definition second - Implementation of a prototype and clone methods
+start - Prototype and Problem Definition final - Implementation of a prototype and clone methods

 ** clone **: Get prototype(definition) of the classs, clone the prototype and copy the attributes.